igmoweb/domestic/README.md

 - Change your development URL (that's your local WordPress install URL) in `config.yml` in the `url` property under the `BROWSERSYNC` object
 - Start watching changes with `npm start`

+`localhost:3000` will be open automatically

+### WordPress Customizer

+`localhost:3000` will not load WP Customizer properly.
+You'll need to use `localhost:9000` instead but BrowserSync won't work.

+If you change Sass files while Customizer is open, try a broser hard refresh (Cmd+shift+R)

 ### Compile assets for production